david-luna/basol/README.md

 ## Release notes

+### [0.5.0]

+* BREAKING CHANGE: the package has been migrated from TypeScript to JavaScript + JsDocs for types.
+In this migration I've decided to make the package ESM only so `require` would fail to load the lib.
+The new flag `--experimental-require-module` can be used to load the lib if your app is in `commonjs` format.
+Checkout [the docs](https://nodejs.org/docs/latest/api/modules.html#loading-ecmascript-modules-using-require).

 ### [0.4.0]

-* Fix barrel files to expose latesat operators and factories
+* Fix barrel files to expose latest operators and factories

 ### [0.3.0]